sverrirs/jekyll-paginate-v2/examples/03-tags/_romance/all/breath-of-snow-and-ashes-a.md

 price:
   usd: 10.35
   eur: 9.78
-tags: Historical,Fantasy, Romance, Science, Fiction
+tags:
+  - Historical
+  - Fantasy
+  - Romance
+  - Science Fiction
 ---

 Eagerly anticipated by her legions of fans, this sixth novel in Diana Gabaldon s bestselling Outlander saga is a masterpiece of historical fiction from one of the most popular authors of our time.